cjratcliff/ml-compiled/docs/generative_models.rst

 Multiscale hierarchical architecture.

-Images
-Generates the image pixel by pixel, conditioned on previous predictions.
+The sample is generated piece by piece, conditioned on previous predictions.

 -----------------
 Example papers